Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Introduction

 \section{Introduction}

-The need for more bandwidth and higher data rates drives the interest to new and even higher frequency bands.
-The \ac{3GPP} has responded to that need with a new work item targeting frequencies up to \unit[71]{GHz} where large frequency bands are available.
+\IEEEPARstart{T}{he} emergence of new services, such as \ac{V2X}, \ac{VR}, \ac{URLLC} and many more, has increased the need for higher data rates and extremely low latencies.
+This has directed the interest of mobile communication standards to cover new and higher frequency bands.
+The \ac{5G} standardization body, the \ac{3GPP}, has recently finished a new work item targeting frequencies up to \unit[71]{GHz} for access \cite{71_ghz_wid}.
 In particular, recent advances in hardware have paved the way for using these bands.
-Lately, these advances shift the focus of next generation mobile standards to even higher bands, i.e. the sub-THz and THz bands, which reach from \unit[100]{GHz} up to \unit[3]{THz} \cite{8732419}.
-However, such high frequency bands, like the sub-THz and THz, come at the cost of highly depending on an unobstructed \ac{LOS} path, and significantly shorter channel coherence times, which require a higher control signaling overhead due to more frequent channel measurements \cite{8732419}.
-Especially, the latter poses a bottleneck for the \ac{CSIT}. \ac{CSIT}, which requires extra delay \cite{9269936}, is essential to estimate the transmission parameters for a packet correctly.
-Due to the short coherence time, this delay makes the \ac{CSIT} already obsolete when it is available at the transmitter.
-Although, exploiting geometrical properties of the environment and employing \ac{ML} enables to predict the \ac{CSIT} over larger time windows \cite{9269936}, the fast fading behavior of the channel may still make the channel estimation inaccurate.
-With high probability, an inaccurate \ac{CSIT} results in an undecodable transmission, which can only be recovered using physical layer retransmission mechanisms, such as \ac{HARQ}.
-However, \ac{HARQ}, also known as reactive \ac{HARQ}, increases the end-to-end latency because a feedback from the receiver is required at each retransmission round.
-This drawback is compensated by proactive \ac{HARQ} that continuously transmits further retransmissions until an \ac{ACK} is received \cite{gf_harq_oulu, gf_harq_aalborg}.
-Proactive \ac{HARQ} combines a high reliability with extremely short latencies \cite{liu2020analyzing}.
-Nevertheless, it trades these advantages for wasted spectral efficiency due to unnecessary retransmissions, which arrive during a successful decoding attempt \cite{feedback_prediction_iiot}.
+The sub-THz and THz bands, which reach from \unit[100]{GHz} up to \unit[3]{THz}, are now in the focus for beyond \ac{5G} technologies \cite{8732419, dbbs_mods_00068882}.
+However, the use of high-frequency bands has the disadvantage of being highly dependent on an unobstructed \ac{LOS} path and having significantly shorter channel coherence times, which require a higher control signaling overhead due to more frequent channel measurements \cite{8732419}.
+Especially, the latter poses a bottleneck for the \ac{CSIT}, which arrives with a delay \cite{9269936}. \ac{CSIT} is essential to estimate the appropriate transmission parameters, such as the \ac{MCS}, precoding, etc. Especially, for highly mobile \acp{UE}, such as cars or trains, the \ac{CSIT} is already outdated when it is available at the transmitter.
+Although, exploiting geometrical properties of the environment and employing \ac{ML} enables predicting the \ac{CSIT} over larger time windows \cite{9269936}, the fast fading behavior of the channel may still make the channel estimation inaccurate.